 Oh yeah, it’s called Filibuster because it’s made just outside of Washington D.C.
 Yuk Yuk.

 My bottle is from Batch #27 and is bottled at 45% ABV.
+Aside from the rye, Filibuster also produces a wine-finished blend of bourbon and rye called Boondoggler.
 Thanks to Annie for the generous samples!

 Nose: A little shyer than the rye, with a distinct pine resin note that likely derives from the rye grain component in the mash.
 A rest in the glass intensifies the pine a bit, and reveals only a shimmer of jammy fruit.
 Overall impression is dry and dusty.